Chevrolet Camaro: Sixth generation (2016–2024)

-On May 16, 2015, Chevrolet introduced the sixth generation Camaro at Belle Isle Park in Detroit for the 2016 model year.
+On May 16, 2015, Chevrolet introduced the sixth-generation Camaro at Belle Isle Park in Detroit for the 2016 model year.
 The launch, complete with previous generation Camaros on display, coincided with the vehicle's 50th birthday.

-Using the GM Alpha platform shared with the Cadillac ATS, and manufactured at Lansing Grand River Assembly in Michigan, sales of the sixth generation Camaro began in late 2015, starting with LT and SS models.
+Using the GM Alpha platform shared with the Cadillac ATS, and manufactured at Lansing Grand River Assembly in Michigan, sales of the sixth-generation Camaro began in late 2015, starting with LT and SS models.
 The 2016 Camaro weighed 200 lb less than its predecessor.
 Over 70% of the sixth generation's architectural components are unique to the car and are not shared with any other GM product.
 Motor Trend named the 2016 Camaro its "Car of the Year".

 Early production cars have three engine versions: a 2.0 L turbo-charged inline-four producing 275 hp, a new 3.6 L V6 making 335 hp, while the SS model features the 6.2 L LT1 V8 with 455 hp; the ZL1 model will use a supercharged 650 hp LT4 based on the Corvette Z06.
-The transmissions are either a six-speed manual or an eight-speed automatic (the 2017 ZL1 will share the six-speed manual but have an optional ten-speed automatic transmission with paddle shift).
+The transmissions are either a six-speed manual or an eight-speed automatic (the 2017 ZL1 shares the six-speed manual, but has an optional ten-speed automatic transmission with paddle shift).

-For the 2017 model year, the 1LE performance package returned to the Camaro.
-The package built off the success of the previous-generation 1LE, offering increased handling and track performance.
+The 1LE performance package returned to the Camaro for the 2017 model year.
+The package built off the success of the previous generation 1LE, offering increased handling and track performance.
 In response to customer demand, Chevrolet offered two 1LE packages for V6 and V8 models, each visually distinguished with a satin black vinyl-wrapped hood and specific wheels.
 This prevents the sun from glaring into the driver's view when racing on a track.
 The 2017 ZL1 Camaro has a top speed of 198 mph, and a Nürburgring Nordschleife lap time of 7:29.60.

 Alongside the 1LE package, Chevrolet launched the 50th Anniversary Edition of the Camaro for the 2017 model year.
-This special edition commemorated the car’s legacy with unique features both inside and out.
+This special edition commemorated the car's legacy with unique features both inside and out.
 The Nightfall Gray Metallic exterior color (with a black top on convertible models) and exclusive 20-inch 50th Anniversary wheels set it apart.
 The edition also included specific 50th Anniversary stripes, badges, a unique grille with satin chrome accents, and a body-colored front splitter.
 Inside, the car featured a black leather interior with sueded microfiber inserts, orange accent stitching, and special treatments on the instrument panel, seatbacks, steering wheel, and illuminated sill plates.
 Available on the 2LT and 2SS coupe and convertible models, this edition carried the GM RPO code H50.